 Dissolution of Marriage: In Illinois, dissolution of marriage is the legal term for divorce.
 It is the process by which a couple can end their marriage permanently.

 Parental responsibilities: means both parenting time and significant decision-making responsibilities with respect to a child.
-This new term did not exist in the previous statute as it combines both decision making (custody) and parenting time (visitation) into one concept.
+This term did not exist in the statute prior to 2016 as it combines both decision making (custody) and parenting time (visitation) into one concept.

-Parenting plan: means a written agreement that allocates significant decision-making responsibilities, parenting time, or both.
+Parenting plan: A written agreement that allocates significant decision-making responsibilities, parenting time, or both.
 This is similar to Custody Agreement/Order (sole or joint) under the old statute.

 Significant decision-making: means deciding issues of long-term importance in the life of a child.
 This term replaces the term custody.

-Visitation: outdated term that is the equivalent of parenting time under the new statute.
+Visitation: An outdated term that is the equivalent of parenting time.
 Visitation is the time during which a parent is responsible for exercising caretaking functions and non-significant decision-making responsibilities with respect to the child.